-The City of Toronto’s ConnectTO program is developing an expanded Wi-Fi Strategy, as directed by City Council, that aims to increase free public Wi-Fi access for Toronto residents and visitors.
+The City of Toronto’s ConnectTO program is developing an expanded Wi-Fi Strategy, as directed by City Council, that aims to increase public Wi-Fi access for Toronto residents and visitors.

 One of the ways the City is working towards a digitally equitable Toronto is by offering free Wi-Fi in publicly accessible spaces owned or operated by the City to ensure connectivity for Torontonians most in need.